 Yan Ying was an Apprentice at the 2018 Williamstown Theatre Festival and trained at the 2017 SITI Company Summer Intensive.
 Other companies she has worked with include: The Syndicate, InVersion Theatre, The Necessary Stage, Singapore Repertory Theatre, Singapore Dance Theatre, Wild Rice, Nine Years Theatre, Buds Theatre, and Asylum Theatre.
 Yan Ying seeks to create art that asks deep and difficult questions, and which challenge existing forms and boundaries.
 Beyond theatre, she enjoys excessive Facebooking, befriending strangers on the streets, and throwing social conventions to the wind.
 BFA: NYU Tisch.
 Website: simyanying.com

 Mabou Mines’ performance initiative SUITE/Space, now in its third year, provides artistic advisement, rehearsal space, and public performances in our state-of-the-art, 99-seat theater to artists of color that share Mabou Mines’ commitment to breaking new ground in form and content.

-This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in Partnership with the City Council and by the New York Community Trust from the Lila Acheson Wallace Fund for the Arts.
+This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in Partnership with the City Council.